2023-12-19 23:11:03

 Doudou Tamba’s start-up, labeled French Tech, has relied on a Marseille incubator since 2019, useful for finding financing: “ Investors often overshadow innovation.
 As long as there is no proof of market, there is no investor.
 But it’s true that with support like that offered here, we still manage to have products that reach maturity.
 The goal behind it is to perpetuate this north-south cooperation through this type of innovative project. »

 Certainly, the stratospheric fundraising of the post-Covid years is no more.
 Of course, African entrepreneurs still lack financing.
 But Malick Diouf, creator of LAfricaMobile, very involved in Senegal’s tech ecosystem, insists on one point, it is progressing: “ The investment environment has evolved so much that today’s players, today’s startupers, do not realize what was there 10 years ago.
-I spoke with a young startuper who complained about the fact, after winning a prize of 20 million CFA francs – the equivalent of 30,000 euros – that we were going to give him that in installments and that it was going to delay his project.
+I spoke with a young startuper who complained regarding the fact, following winning a prize of 20 million CFA francs – the equivalent of 30,000 euros – that we were going to give him that in installments and that it was going to delay his project.
 At the time, when we started, I remember the first prize I won in Senegal, it was €2,000.
 It was huge at the time. »

 Investors more sensitive to human capital